deargle/deargle.github.io/_posts/2021-08-12-Metasploitable2-in-vagrant.md

 ---

 <a name="footnote-1">*</a> trying my best to not say "google-searching".
 Except, duckduckgo sucked at guessing
-that I was looking for [the vagrant-libvirt project landing page -- it's github repo](https://github.com/vagrant-libvirt/vagrant-libvirt) -- when I searched `vagrant-libvirt` -- that repo's
+that I was looking for [the vagrant-libvirt project landing page -- its github repo](https://github.com/vagrant-libvirt/vagrant-libvirt) -- when I searched `vagrant-libvirt` -- that repo's
 _readme_ is the seventh hit for that search.
 Where the root of the repo is the _first_ hit for a google search.
 So, hat tip to google for coding searching, I guess.